wechaty/wechaty.js.org-docusaurus/docusaurus/docs/tutorials/overview.md

 If you are a total beginner then we recommend using [Gitpod](https://gitpod.io/#https://github.com/wechaty/wechaty-getting-started).

-Once you get basic idea of ding-dong bot, you can try out building it from scratch by following our [Running Locally](getting-started/running-locally.mdx) tutorial.
+Once you get a basic idea of ding-dong bot, you can try out building it from scratch by following our [Running Locally](getting-started/running-locally.mdx) tutorial.

 <div style={{
     position: 'relative',